airflow-helm/charts/charts/airflow/docs/faq/security/airflow-users.md

 # How to manage airflow users?

+## Integrate with LDAP or OAUTH

+For more information, please refer to the [`How to integrate airflow with LDAP or OAUTH?`](ldap-oauth.md) page.

 ## Define with Plain-Text

 You may use the `airflow.users` value to create airflow users in a declarative way.